HarmonizedMRI/B0shimming/example/README.md

     ```

 2. **Acquire the data.**
-    Run b0.seq multiple times using your vendor platform's Pulseq interpreter,
+    Run *b0.seq* multiple times using your vendor platform's Pulseq interpreter,
     each with only one shim channel turned on.
     For each shim channel, acquire two B0 maps:
-    first with amplitude `s/2`, then with `-s/2`.
+    first with amplitude `a/2`, then with `-a/2`.
-    `s` is chosen to avoid phase wraps in the individual B0 maps.
+    `a` is chosen to avoid phase wraps in the individual B0 maps.

-    1. **GE users:**
+    This 'balanced' approach minimizes sensitivity to B0 drift.

-        For GE scanners, you can use the following settings:
+    1. **GE users** may use the following settings:
         ```
         # GE
-        s = 20       # x/y/z shims
+        a = 20       # x/y/z shims
-        s = 1000     # 2nd order shims
+        a = 1000     # 2nd order shims
         ```
-        The corresponding S matrix is:
+        The corresponding matrix `S` is:
         ```
         # GE
         S = diag([<x> <y> <z> <z2> <xy> <zx> <x2y2> <zy>])